 What would British action movies be without Jason Statham?
 As quiet as a wake for an old man with no friends.
-Thankfully, Statham is still at the top of his game, even if his new movie, “Redemption,” is a bit of a muddle.
+Thankfully, Statham is still at the top of his game, even if his new movie, “Hummingbird,” is a bit of a muddle.

 Strutting about in his bald hotness, Statham plays Joey Jones, a veteran of the war in Afghanistan, channeling Viggo Mortensen as he wanders the mean streets of London, trying to rid himself of inner demons that won’t go away.